-In 2009 she conceived of and started a guerilla screening series called Cinema Speakeasy, which she oversaw with her colleagues Georgi Goldman and Kate Sullivan Green.
+In 2009 she conceived of and started a guerilla screening series called Cinema Speakeasy, which she oversaw with her former Current TV colleague Georgi Goldman.
 One of the first of its kind, it served as an inspiration for a number of other micro-cinemas & curated screening series in California and beyond.
-In 2010, the series expanded to San Francisco, and in 2011 CS started a year-long residency in Palm Springs in partnership with the Ace Hotel.
+In 2010, the series expanded to San Francisco under the directorial vision of Kate Sullivan Green, Allison Davis and Fhay Arceo.
+In 2011, CS had a year-long residency in Palm Springs in partnership with the Ace Hotel.

-In 2012, her interest in experimental trans-media practices led her to form The Institute for Art and Olfaction, a 501(c)3 non-profit arts organization devoted to experimentation, access and cross-media projects with a focus on scent and perfumery.
-As head of the IAO, she has forged relationships with institutions including Pulitzer Foundation for the Arts, Getty Center, SxSW, Goethe Institut, Hammer Museum, Natural History Museum, Huntington Library, Wallace Collection, Otis College, Watts Gallery and many more.
-In 2013 – with the help of a team of advisors and friends – she created and launched The Art and Olfaction Awards, an international awards mechanism for independent, artisan and experimental perfumers.
+In 2012, her interest in experimental transmedia practices led her to form The Institute for Art and Olfaction, a 501(c)3 non-profit arts organization devoted to experimentation, access and cross-media projects with a focus on scent.
+As head of the IAO, she has forged relationships with institutions including Pulitzer Foundation for the Arts, Getty Center, Getty Villa, SxSW, Goethe Institut, Hammer Museum, Natural History Museum, Huntington Library, Wallace Collection, Otis College, Watts Gallery and many more.
+In 2013 – with the help of a team of advisors and friends and drawing from her experience with film festivals – she created and launched one of the IAO’s flagship programs: The Art and Olfaction Awards, an international, blindly-judged awards mechanism for independent and artisan perfumers, and experimental practitioners with scent.

-Currently the Director of the IAO, Saskia nonetheless continues her deep involvement in media by consulting for IB5K and serving as (consulting) Director of Operations for the New Zealand-based tech/film distribution company Assemble.me.
+Currently spending the majority of her time in her role as Executive Director of the IAO, Saskia nonetheless continues her deep involvement in film and media by consulting for IB5K and serving as (consulting) Director of Operations for the New Zealand-based tech/film distribution company Assemble.me.
+In what spare time she has, Saskia practices her violin (badly), learns songs on her ukelele, travels, and hangs out with her friends as much as possible.
+She lives in Los Angeles with her husband Micah, her two cats Coco and Kachina, and often (but not often enough) her cool-kid step-daughter, Robyn.